-- Complete the following prerequisite courses with a minimum grade of “C” and minimum 2.5 GPA:
+Complete the following prerequisite courses with a minimum grade of “C” and a minimum 2.7 GPA:

 - ENGL 1301: English Composition I

-- PSYC 2314: Human Growth and Development (Must cover conception to end of life.
-Must must be within 7 years of the application date)
+- PSYC 2314: Human Growth and Development (Must cover birth to end of life)

-- If any prerequisite courses expire in the semester prior to an application deadline, they will be accepted for the Occupational Therapy program.
-The application deadline is always in the Spring semester, so if a prerequisite course expires in the Fall, it will be accepted.
+If any prerequisite courses expire in the semester prior to an application deadline, they will be accepted for the Occupational Therapy Program.
+The application deadline is always in the Spring semester, so if a prerequisite course expires in the preceding Fall, it will be accepted.

-- Prerequisites may be in progress but must be completed by the end of the Spring semester for that application year.
-If courses are in progress, include a note on your application.
-For courses not taken at ACC, a transcript is required for your application to be processed.
+Prerequisites may be in progress but must be completed by the end of the Spring semester for that application year.
+If courses are in progress, this should be indicated in your application questions in the OTACAS.
+All transcripts of any coursework, whether applicable to the application or not, must be uploaded to the OTACAS for your application to be processed.

-- SPCH 1318: Interpersonal Communication (SPCH 1311 accepted if focus is for Health Sciences)
+- SPCH 1318: Interpersonal Communication (SPCH 1311 accepted only if focus is on Health Sciences)

 - PHIL 2306: Ethics